-Verizon confirms four LTE Android phones that'll be updated to support global useAlex Wagner - Deputy Managing Editor, News Desk
+Verizon confirms four LTE Android phones that'll be updated to support global useAlex Wagner - Editorial Director of News and Content

 Shortly after a rumor teased that Verizon may soon be making some of its 4G LTE smartphones global ready, the carrier has made its plans officially official.
 Verizon just sent along a statement confirming that this summer, it'll be updating the HTC Rezound, Motorola DROID RAZR, Motorola DROID RAZR MAXX and Motorola DROID 4 for global use.
 The updates will allow users of those phones to access voice service in over 220 countries and data service in more than 205 countries.
 Owners of the handsets will be notified when their update is available, though Verizon didn't offer more precise timing on when it plans to release the updates outside of the aforementioned "summer" timeframe.